 - Once we accept your gift of real estate, we could become responsible for cleaning up any environmental problems your property may have.
 This sort of cleanup could be very expensive.
 Therefore, before we accept any gift of real estate, we routinely conduct a review to make sure the property has no environmental issues.

-Milton Murphy, a devoted supporter of Dartmouth-Hitchcock and/or Geisel School of Medicine at Dartmouth, owns vacant land in an area under rapid development that he purchased years ago for $15,000.
+Milton Murphy, a devoted supporter of Dartmouth Health and/or Geisel School of Medicine at Dartmouth, owns vacant land in an area under rapid development that he purchased years ago for $15,000.
 The land was recently appraised at $250,000.
 Milton would like to make a major contribution, but he is planning improvements to his home, and he needs about $50,000 to finance his project.

 Milton is thrilled to learn that a bargain sale arrangement will allow him to make the contribution he envisions and get the cash he needs to complete his home improvement project.
 He’s also pleased with his $200,000 income tax charitable deduction, which will create tax savings in the year of his gift that more than offset the capital gains tax he’ll need to pay.
 This example assumes Milton is able to itemize his income tax charitable deduction.